florianmaxim/react-junglebook/README.md

 # 📖 Plates:

-Each Plate has its own branch, the all share the same script scheme:
+Each Plate has its own branch, they all share the same script scheme:

 ```script
 npm run clean